-It's easy to feel like a local while shopping here.
-Unlike 5th Avenue or SoHo, the pace is slower, the streets are relatively quiet, and the scale is small.
+Small curving streets, peculiar alleys, and historic town houses—it's easy to see why the tree-lined thoroughfares of the West Village (which are primarily residential) are in such high demand.
+A stroll here reveals charming cafés, the occasional celebrity out and about, and well-dressed children playing in the parks.
+Visitors come here to get a feel for local life, to daydream about living in New York.
+Unlike 5th Avenue or SoHo, the pace is slower, allowing shoppers to enjoy the peaceful streets and independent and designer stores.
 This is the place to come for unusual finds as well as global-brand goods.
 The West Village section of Bleecker Street is a particularly good place to indulge all sorts of shopping appetites; high-fashion foragers prowl the stretch between West 10th Street and 8th Avenue.
-Hudson Street and Greenwich Avenue are also prime boutique-browsing territory.
+Hudson Street and Greenwich Avenue are also prime boutique-browsing territories.